-Prior to commencement of gritblasting or water jetting it is essential that the tanks are clean, dry, and in a condition suitable for surface preparation and application of the tank coatings.
+Prior to commencement of gritblasting it is essential that the tanks are clean, dry, and in a condition suitable for surface preparation and application of the tank coatings.
 The following briefly outlines the minimum requirements:

 All grease and oil must be removed from all surfaces.